 Bridget Bradley is a social anthropologist whose research covers topics of mental health, kinship and community activism.
 She has conducted ethnographic fieldwork in Britain; the United States; with online communities; health professionals and within support group settings.
 She gained her PhD in Social Anthropology from the University of Edinburgh in 2019 for research on body-focused repetitive behaviours (compulsive hair pulling and skin picking).
 This research investigated the experiences of an under-represented group and followed the emergence of the community through acts of advocacy and everyday activism.

-Dr Bradley is currently leading a Scottish Funding Council project called ‘Eco Worrier, Eco Warrior’ that explores everyday experiences of eco-anxiety and climate activism in Britain.
-Alongside her research, Bridget also teaches on the social aspects of health and illness, the anthropology of infectious disease, and planetary health.
-In her spare time she runs support groups for people living with body-focused repetitive behaviours.
+Dr Bradley was the Principal Investigator of the project ‘Eco Worrier, Eco Warrior’ that explored everyday experiences of climate anxiety and climate activism in Britain.
+This work ran from January – July 2021 and was funded by the Scottish Funding Council.
+Alongside her research, Bridget also teaches on the social aspects of health and illness, and the anthropology of planetary health.

 Bradley, B. (2021) “From Biosociality to Biosolidarity: The looping effects of finding and forming social networks for body-focused repetitive behaviours”.
 Anthropology & Medicine.

 Bradley, B. (2020) “Skin Sisters”.
 In Goldschmidt, P., Haddow, G., and Mazanderani, F., [Eds] Uncanny Bodies.
 Edinburgh: Luna Press.

 Bradley, B. (2020) “Don’t touch your face!
 The triggers, isolation and social connections of body-focused repetitive behaviours during COVID-19”.
 COVID-Perspectives.
 University of Edinburgh Online Blog